johnbamberg/johnbamberg.github.io/publications.md

 - Tactical decompositions in finite polar spaces and non-spreading classical group actions,
 Designs, Codes, and Cryptography,
 with Michael Giudici, Jesse Lansdown, Gordon Royle. [doi](https://doi.org/10.1007/s10623-024-01490-y)
-- New 2-closed groups that are not automorphism groups of digraphs,
-Algebraic Combinatorics,
-with Michael Giudici and Jacob Smith.